ldijkman/randomnerd_esp32_wifi_manager/LAB_Experiments/readme.md

 - - iframed other swithes in the local network
 - - for view control
 - - and text link to the switchpages
+- future will be on main page of each switch page automatic mdnsscan to show other swithes in network in an iframe

 ![2022-06-19-083050_1920x1080_scrot](https://user-images.githubusercontent.com/45427770/174468844-1980ec65-92b2-4e38-9028-4abc4ca9b102.png)